Chadtech/CtPaint/README.md

+# CtPaint

 CtPaint is basically a clone of MSPaint in browser.

 Its not near completion, and I have no releases of it yet.

+# Navigating this repo

+ctpaint.coffee is the fill run in the browser. ctpaint.coffee is constructed by gulpfile.gs from the tens of coffeescript files found in the folders, mainAct, posturs, and initilization.

+Initilization contains coffeescript files that mainly define functions and global variables. mainAct.coffee mostly handles user mouse and keyboard input.
+Postures contains tool-specific user input functions.
+The basic flow of the CtPaint is the mainAct refering to tool-specific functions, which in turn give information to functions used by those tools.

+Assets contain the images of the icons, toolbars, and glyphs

+deletedScenes contains images of my notes during this project, as well as images of my MSPaint work environment while drawing the assets.

+glyphGeneration contains a python file and some png files.
+The python file recolors the png files to make many of the assets I use.

+spriteGeneration contains a python file and a png file.
+The python file crops sections out of the png file to make all the icons and toolbar images I use.

+# Demos

 This is a video of me talking about CtPaint's capacity to change colors in the palette: http://youtu.be/U08Llsl9dMk